davidrg/ckwin/README.md

   oldest 32bit version - Windows NT 3.50.
 Support has also been added for OpenWatcom (targeting both Windows and OS/2) and MinGW.
 * PTYs are also supported on Windows 10+ now via the `pty` command.
-For example, `pty cmd.exe` will open the Windows shell inside C-Kermit and from there you can run any windows console tool.
+For example, `pty cmd.exe` will open the Windows shell inside Kermit 95 and from there you can run any windows console tool.
 Note that Kermit file transfers are not supported via this mechanism as Windows PTYs are not transparent.
 There may also be some minor terminal emulation glitches as windows slots a terminal emulator in